yang-yifeng/yang-yifeng.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Department of Mechanical Engineering, University College London
+subtitle: Research Fellow in Maritime Engineering, <a href='#'>Department of Mechanical Engineering, University College London</a>.

 profile:
   align: right